-Private changing rooms are the most efficient use of limited space.
-The unisex design also offers more flexibility accommodating a diverse mix of users from individual males or females to families or people with disabilities.
+Individual and family changing rooms are the most efficient use of limited space.
+The design also offers more flexibility accommodating a diverse mix of users from individual males or females to families or people with disabilities.
 For example, it is easier for any parent to accompany their child or for a caregiver to assist a person with a disability.
-For staff, a unisex changing room also gives flexibility to assign staff of either sex to clean or monitor the area.
+For staff, individual and family changing rooms give flexibility to assign staff of either sex to clean or monitor the area.